New Uniform Civil Rules 2020 for legal proceedings in the Magistrates, District and Supreme Courts of South Australia commenced on 18 May 2020.

 I don’t think I should have to pay

 There may be legal reasons why you do not have to pay some or all of the debt.
 You can dispute all or part of the amount owing or you may be in financial hardship (see 'Disputing a debt' and 'Paying a debt').
-You still have these options but must act within 21 days.
+You still have these options, but must act within 28 days to respond to a claim, and file a defence or cross claim (including a counter claim).

-If there is not an EDR scheme talk to the court registry about what you can do to get the court to stop further court action by the creditor including filing a defence or counter-claim (if there is one).
-You can get legal or financial counselling advice to help fill in the forms.
+If there is not an EDR scheme, you can stop further action by the creditor including filing a defence or cross claim (including a counter claim) if you don’t think you owe the debt, or making an arrangement to pay.
+You can get legal or financial counselling advice about your options.

 You can call our free Legal Help Line on 1300 366 424.